mistersingh179/bw-dashboard/README.md

 - it doesn't know we don't have enough cause its page fault & not our service issue
 - should we parse webpage if it already has categories
 - remove html from the webpage table, no point sending it down
+- the part in process user which calls a third party api like chat gpt or http fetch can be parallelized
+- only process those ad spots which dont have an advertisement for every scored campaign.
+- going through all webpages without html is slow. need an index here. but adding just an index doesn't work as index is too large

+## Pending - Reduce scored campaigns
+- user has categories
+- categories are build as process webpages (upsert)
+- campaign belongs to category or none. no cascade delete
+- webpages also belong to category or none. no cascade delete
+- for every webpage, get all campaigns with same category and build scored campaigns
+- don't build scored campaign if already there.
+- when request comes in we will get webpage -> scoredCampaigns -> campaigns (filter campaigns whose category is not blank and is not same as that of webpage).

 ## Pending later things
 - refresh data